240304-Hexaware/Orientation/README.md

  - Lunch 1:00 PM - 2:00 PM
  - Training Oboarding & Setup 2:00 PM - 6:00 PM

+Here's the plan for the rest of the week:
+ - Monday - Orientation, Onboarding, & Setup
+   - Code Challenge: Container With Most Water
+ - Tuesday - Intro to MongoDB
+   - QC Orientation at 10:00 AM
+ - Wednesday - Modeling & Querying MongoDB
+   - Code Challenge: Product of Array Except Self
+ - Thursday - Mongo Scaling, Aggregation, and Transactions.
+ - Friday - Review, & OWASP21 Primer
+   - Code Challenge: Invert a Binary Tree

 ## Contracts
 **I'm not familiar with the details of your contracts.**